Sectigo Certificate Manager Short Listed for Computing Magazine’s Security Automation Award

-We are pleased to announce that Sectigo has made the short list for Computing Magazine’s Security Excellence Awards in the Security Automation category.
-This announcement marks the second year in a row for a Sectigo product to make the Security Excellence Awards short list; last year Sectigo IoT Manager won in the award in the IoT Security Solution category.
+We are pleased to announce that Sectigo Certificate Manager has made the short list for Computing Magazine’s Security Excellence Awards in the Security Automation category.
+This accolade marks the second year in a row that a Sectigo product has been recognized by Computing; last year, Sectigo IoT Manager won in the award in the IoT Security Solution category.

 Computing chose the Sectigo Certificate Manager Platform for this honor in part because of our April 2019 addition of support for the ACME (Automated Certificate Management Environment) protocol.